Disclosure: This article may contain affiliate links. Click here for more info.

 Essential reading: Choosing the right Fitbit tracker

 The wearable is very rugged and has a silicone clip and is rain, splash and sweat-proof.
-The battery doesn’t require charging and will last up to six months.
+The battery operates on a replaceable coin cell battery which lasts up to six months.

 Because it has a small screen, your kid can see their progress in real time.
 And, if you have a Fitbit yourself you can promote a bit of friendly family competition.
 If you are only after a simple pedometer, this is the one to go for.